richardcrng/conspiracy-rtdb/README.md

 But be careful - you've only got one chance to guess...

+**You win if and only if you correctly identify whether or not there is a conspiracy.**

 ### 2. You're a conspirator
 Oh dear.
 I'm not sure your parents would approve of this line of work.